hlin/cts/docs/api.rst

 *modular_koji_tags* - ``(white-space separated list of strings or null)``
     List of Koji tags with modules which should appear in the resulting compose.

+.. _modules:

+*modules* - ``(white-space separated list of strings)``
+    List of non-scratch module builds defined as N:S:V:C format which will be included in the compose.

 .. _multilib_arches:

 *multilib_arches* - ``(white-space separated list of strings)``